HCDigitalScholarship/cope-evans/README.md

 - Mapbox
 - Arc.js

+#### Technologies I had trouble with
+- Google Maps geocoding API: The size of the output was greater than the number of requests made, so the data was no longer associative.
+I switched to Mapbox.
+- Dash: I couldn't get the Dash app to integrate.
+I switched to Chart.js.

 #### Requirements
 Not all of the packages in the requirements file were used.
 Some, like Wagtail and Dash were never properly configured.
 Integrating a dash app into the rest of the project was very troublesome (even with the [cookbook entries](https://github.com/HCDigitalScholarship/ds-cookbook/tree/master/dash) and an [example](https://github.com/HCDigitalScholarship/dashboard) to work from), so I switched to Chart.js.
 Wagtail appeared to be missing some dependencies when I first tried to install it in lieu of CKEditor.
 CKEditor started working once we brought its js into the project static folder (I suspect this is a server configuration issue that is very easy to fix).